hep-mirrors/sherpa/Manual/source/manual/introduction.rst

 EXTRA_XS
-  In this module a (limited) collection of analytic expressions for simple 2->2 processes within the SM are provided together with classes embedding them into the Sherpa framework.
+  In this module a (limited) collection of analytic expressions for simple :math:`2 \rightarrow 2` processes within the SM are provided together with classes embedding them into the Sherpa framework.
   This also includes methods used for the definition of the starting conditions for parton-shower evolution, such as colour connections and the hard scale of the process.

 AMEGIC++
   AMEGIC++ :cite:`Krauss2001iv` is Sherpa's original